Tuesday, March 15, 2016

-Though some did manage to remain as entertaining as they were upon the first viewing (Tobe Hooper's Crocodile, Eli Roth's Cabin Fever, the first Wrong Turn entry, just to name a few), there were also some that underwhelmingly disappointed to the point I question myself 'what exactly did I saw in this?'
+Though some did manage to remain as entertaining as the first time I watched them (Tobe Hooper's Crocodile, Eli Roth's Cabin Fever, the first Wrong Turn entry, just to name a few), there are also some that underwhelmingly disappointed me to the point I question myself 'what exactly did I saw in this?'
 (The Fear: Resurrection, I've Been Waitin For You, Halloween H20...yeah, I'm serious about the latter)

 Devil's Prey falls in between the two as it's not that great of a movie (even when I first saw it), but you can tell the flick tried.
 Really, really tried.

 The story is easy enough to follow as five teenagers (out of boredom) decided to attend a random rave located at the very backwoods part of town, only to be kicked out when they get involved in a fight.
 While driving home, they accidentally hit a fleeing gal (who luckily survives) and decided to help her, unknowingly marking themselves as targets for a blood-drinking cult of Satanists.